Street Conversation VI

 |Ajunge||He, she arrives|

-Both these verb end in –e in the infinitive mode.
+Both these verb end in –e in the infinitive mood.
 They belong to the same group and have the same conjugation patterns.
 Can you find them?

 */ means no termination.